erikengervall/dockest/README.md

 ## Contributing

+### Setup and running tests

 - `yarn dev:setup`: Installs all dependencies and necessary git-hooks
 - `yarn test:all`: Runs `yarn test:unit:dockest` and `yarn test:integration:example`
   - `yarn test:unit:dockest`: Trivial unit tests for the library itself
   - `yarn test:integration:example`: Runs Dockest from the example

+### Overview

+When calling Dockest, the following chain of events occur

+- `index.ts`: Setup each Runner
+  - `BaseRunner.ts`: Start the container
+  - `BaseRunner.ts`: Healthcheck the container (connectivity and/or responsiveness)
+- `index.ts`: Call the Jest Runner
+  - `jest.ts` Run Jest programmatically from its CLI interface
+- `index.ts`: Teardown each container
+  - `BaseRunner.ts`: Stop container
+  - `BaseRunner.ts`: Remove container
+- `index.ts` Exit process with an exit code corresponding to the result from Jest

+The BaseRunner contains all the methods required in order to start, healthcheck and teardown containers.
+The Runners' transform the configuration provided by the users and, by extending from the BaseRunner, calls its methods with arguments constructed with the supplied configuration.
+This way, the Runners' responsibilities are limited to constructing arguments to be interpreted by the BaseRunner, which makes the implementation of future Runners easier.

 ## License